Nizar Rayan: Personal life

 Rayan was born in Jabalia, Gaza Strip on 6 March 1959.
 In 1982, he received a BSc degree in Theology and Religious studies from Imam Muhammad ibn Saud Islamic University in Riyadh, Saudi Arabia.
 While there he was influenced by Wahhabism and Salafism.
 He then attended the University of Jordan in Amman and in 1990 received a masters MSc degree with honors.
 In 1994, Rayan completed his PhD in Islamic studies at the Omdurman Islamic University in Omdurman, Sudan.
 His dissertation has the title of Future of Islam: Objective Analysis.

 After his studies, Rayan returned to Gaza and was employed as an imam at several mosques, Jabalia's Imad Aqil Mosque (also known as the "Mosque of martyrs") among them.
 He later became a professor of Islamic law at the Islamic University of Gaza.
 Rayan was a leading authority on Hadith (sayings of the Islamic prophet Muhammad), and he amassed a 5,000-book library in his home.
-An Israeli intelligence source described Rayan as a strong opponent of Shia Islam, who opposed allowing any form of Shiia Islam to establish a foothold in Gaza and the West Bank.
+An Israeli intelligence source described Rayan as a strong opponent of Shia Islam, who opposed allowing any form of Shia Islam to establish a foothold in Gaza and the West Bank.

 Eventually, according to The Jerusalem Post, Rayan became an important leader in Hamas, in particular an Islamic leader of Hamas's military wing, and he regularly went on patrol with Hamas militia after delivering lectures at the Islamic University.
 He arguably became Hamas's leading clerical authority after an Israeli airstrike killed Sheikh Ahmed Yassin in 2004.

 Rayan along with Hamas and Palestinian Islamic Jihad began to strongly advocate for suicide bombings to be carried out against Israel in 1994.
 According to Chris Hedges who interviewed him, Rayan constantly said that Hamas, "began to target Israeli civilians in 1994 only after Palestinian worshipers were gunned down in a Hebron mosque by a Jewish settler, Baruch Goldstein."